nickgamb/mindgardenai-site/src/pages/index.md

 heading: Enhance Your Mental Health with MindGarden AI
 subheading: Driving Mental Wellness Innovation with Neurotechnology and AI
 mainpitch:
-  title: Why MindGarden AI?
+  title: Coming Soon!
+  description: >-
-  description: MindGarden AI combines advanced neurotechnology with machine
-    learning to support personal growth and well-being.
+    MindGarden AI combines advanced neurotechnology with machine learning to support personal growth and well-being.
 Our mission is to create accessible, effective mental health solutions for everyone.

+    Follow us on social media and check back regularly for new blogs and podcast episodes!
 description: At MindGarden AI, we're leveraging the power of neurotechnology and machine learning to transform mental health care.
 We're committed to understanding the human brain's intricacies and using this knowledge to